 Cursillo is a Spanish word meaning “little” or “short” course.
 Cursillo is a method of renewal for the Church.
 There are three equally important parts of the Cursillo method:

-- Pre-Cursillo — a time when those who have already participated in a Three-Day Weekend and are active in identifying people as candidates for a Three-Day Weekend experience.
-Ideally, these people already are or are potential leaders within their parishes.
+- Pre-Cursillo — a time when those who have already participated in a Three-Day Weekend are active in identifying people as candidates for a Three-Day Weekend experience.
+We all have been given gifts from God and we are helping to identify those who are potential leaders within their parishes in whatever capacity that might be.
 As they are identified, Cursillistas begin to pray about when would be the right time for them to participte in Cursillo activities.
 The Cursillistas will introduce them to the Cursillo Method by sponsoring them for a Three-Day Weekend and getting them involved in the Fourth Day activities.

-- Three-Day Weekend —led by a team of lay people and spititual advisors (clergy).
+- Three-Day Weekend —led by a team made up of laity and clergy.
 New participants (candidates) are exposed to the Cursillo approach through a series of fifteen talks (Rollos), five meditations, daily Eucharist and other worship, music and fellowship.
 The fifteen talks cover the basics of Christianity and concentrate on the concepts of piety, study and action.
-Away from the everyday pressures of their lives, participants form a Christian community by learning, praying, singing and living together.
+Away from the everyday pressures of their lives, participants form a Christian Community by learning, praying, singing and living together.

 - Fourth Day or Post-Cursillo — follows the Three-Day Weekend and includes Group Reunion, Ultreya and Spiritual Direction.
-The third part of the method is the support system and includes two primary elements:
+The third part of the method is the support system for the rest of your life and includes two primary elements: